Tilmen Hoyuk: Middle Bronze IIA

+Middle Bronze IIB-C

-The city is probably to be identified with the ancient Zalpa (Zalpuwa) mentioned in the Annals of Hattusili I, the capital of Zalpa kingdom.
+Old Hittite period.
+In the second half of the 17th century BC, the Hittite Great King Ḫattušili I led a military campaign into the Amuq plain and against Aleppo: at that time Tilmen Höyük was destroyed in a major fire.
+The city is probably to be identified with ancient Zalbar, mentioned in the Annals of Hattusili I, the capital of Zalbar kingdom.
 It is also known as Zalbar or Zalwar.
-The city of Zalpa was formerly equated by scholars with Zalpuwa in Anatolia, located to the north of Ḫattuša near the Black Sea.
+The city of Zalpa was formerly equated by scholars with Zalpuwa (Zalpuwa) in Anatolia, located to the north of Ḫattuša near the Black Sea.

 Excavations history

-The mound rises 20 meters above the vast marshes of Karasu River.
-The river flows on the eastern and northern edges of town.

-The excavations were started in 1959 by Dr. Bahadır Alkım and continued until 1964.
+The excavations were started in 1959 by Dr. Bahadır Alkım and continued until 1972.
 Also in 1959, excavations were conducted in Gedikli Karahöyük, a nearby settlement.
 Excavations were also carried out in 1969-1972.

-The recent excavations were started in 2005 by a joint Turkish-Italian team with N. Marchetti from La Sapienza University of Rome, Bologna University, and Dr. Refik Duru.
+The recent excavations were started in 2003 by a joint Turco-Italian team directed by Nicolò Marchetti from the University of Bologna Bologna University, in collaboration with Dr. Refik Duru of Istanbul University.

-Work is ongoing to create an archaeological park.
+Work has created since 2007 an archaeological park.
 This is a very rich ancient cultural area with over fifty mounds identified on the surrounding plain.